Shamiri-Institute/MHDP-Enhancing-Youth-Mental-Health-Data-Driven-Insights-and-Digital-Tools-for-Scalable-Intervention/README.md

 ## Overview

-This repository contains the code, metadata, and analysis outputs for the MHDP–Africa project titled **Enhancing Youth Mental Health: Data-Driven Insights and Digital Tools for Scalable Interventions**.
-Additionally, these repository links to t

 This repository contains the code, metadata, and analysis outputs for the MHDP–Africa project titled Enhancing Youth Mental Health: Data-Driven Insights and Digital Tools for Scalable Interventions.
-Additionally, this repository links to the overarching goal of the project: utilizing these data-driven insights to build the key [ShamiriOS](https://github.com/Shamiri-Institute/digitalhub) and [ShamiriAI—digital](https://huggingface.co/shamiri-ai/models) infrastructure designed to enable precision mental healthcare delivery at scale.
+Additionally, this repository links to the overarching goal of the project: utilizing these data-driven insights to build the key [ShamiriOS](https://github.com/Shamiri-Institute/digitalhub) and [ShamiriAI—digital](https://huggingface.co/shamiri-ai/models) digital infrastructure designed to enable precision mental healthcare delivery at scale.

 ***What is the research about?***

-While the broader and key role of the project is to develop digital ecosystems for mental health logistics, this specific repository houses the secondary data analysis and insights generation.
-It evaluates the effectiveness of a school-based, lay-provider mental health intervention ("Shamiri") compared to Treatment As Usual (TAU).
-It synthesizes longitudinal survey data (over 6,000 participants) from three distinct clinical trials: dataset A (2022), dataset B (2023), and dataset C (2023).
-The insights generated here identify which interventions work best, for whom, and under what conditions, serving as the foundation for the ShamiriAI matching algorithms.
+While the broader role of the project is to develop digital ecosystems for mental health logistics, this specific repository houses the secondary data analysis and insights generation.
+It synthesizes longitudinal survey data (representing over 7,000 participants) from major clinical trials conducted between 2018 and 2023 (Shamiri Datasets A, B, and C; Shamiri 1.0, 2.0, and 3.0).
+The insights generated here identify which low-touch, character-strength interventions work best, for whom they work best, and under what implementation conditions they remain effective, directly serving as the foundational clinical logic for the ShamiriAI matching algorithms.

 ***What problem does it address?***

-This project addresses two deeply connected problems in Sub-Saharan Africa:
+This project addresses two deeply connected public health challenges in Sub-Saharan Africa:
-The Clinical Gap: The high prevalence of depression and anxiety among adolescents, requiring robust, meta-analytic evidence to prove that brief, lay-provider interventions are highly effective and scalable.
+The Clinical Treatment Gap: The high prevalence of youth depression and anxiety combined with a severe lack of psychiatric resources.
+This requires robust, meta-analytic evidence to prove that brief, lay-provider interventions (task-shifting) are highly effective and scalable in real-world school settings.
 The Infrastructure Gap: The lack of affordable, adaptable digital platforms for community-based mental health delivery.
-Currently, task-shifted care relies on fragmented tools (spreadsheets, WhatsApp) prone to data loss.
-This research powers shamiriOS, replacing these ineffective workflows with a unified platform for supervision, attendance, triage, and real-time clinical monitoring.
+Currently, task-shifted care relies on fragmented, error-prone tools (spreadsheets, WhatsApp).
+This research powers shamiriOS, replacing these ineffective workflows with a unified platform for supervision, triage, and real-time clinical monitoring.

 ***What are the key objectives and expected outputs?***
-- The primary objectives of the Data Insights (Repository) are to:
+The primary objectives of the Data Insights (Repository) are to:
-- Standardize and merge psychometric data (PHQ-8, GAD-7, SWEMWBS) across three distinct trials to create a harmonized dataset.
-- Establish baseline prevalence rates for clinical depression and anxiety across 5 Kenyan counties.
-- Calculate within-group and between-group effect sizes (Cohen's d) across multiple timepoints (up to 56 weeks).
-- Conduct random-effects meta-analyses and longitudinal Linear Mixed Models (LMMs) to understand individual differences in intervention outcomes (by age and gender).
+Objective 1 (Implementation Effectiveness): Apply the "Four Enoughs" framework to test intervention scalability.
+Generate multi-level models comparing the efficacy of Shamiri Hubs vs. external NGO Partner delivery across different geographic and socioeconomic school contexts.
+Objective 2 (Individual Differences): Conduct classical moderator analyses (LMMs) and Machine Learning tree-based moderator analyses (Recursive Partitioning) to automatically detect distinct youth subgroups and predict personalized treatment outcomes based on age, gender, and baseline severity.
-- Output automated, publication-ready statistical tables and high-resolution trajectory visualizations.
+Output: Automated, publication-ready statistical tables and high-resolution trajectory visualizations (.docx, .png).
-- The primary objectives of the Broader Digital Project are to:
+The primary objectives of the Broader Digital Project are to:
-- Translate these clinical insights into ShamiriAI to drive targeted therapeutic interventions and optimize patient-provider matching.
+Precision Care (ShamiriAI): Translate these clinical insights into algorithms to drive targeted therapeutic interventions and optimize patient-provider matching.
-- Deploy shamiriOS to connect implementers, providers, and youths via real-time dashboards, streamlining community-based mental healthcare delivery.
+Delivery & Support (shamiriOS): Deploy a digital hub to connect implementers, providers, and youths, utilizing LLMs to automate supervision and measure treatment fidelity.

-The project aims to advance mental health research by generating high-quality, FAIR-aligned, reproducible evidence across Africa.
+This project aims to advance mental health research by generating high-quality, FAIR-aligned, reproducible evidence across Africa.

 ### Project Information
 - Project Name: MHDP - Enhancing Youth Mental Health: Data-Driven Insights and Digital Tools for Scalable Interventions